rrafiringa/IS211_Assignment10/README.md

 Save this database to a new file called pets.db.
 Once that is done, you should do the following:

-1. Create a script called load_pets.py, which will connect to the database in pets.db, and load up the data below using INSERT commands
+1. Create a script called load_pets.py, which will connect to the database in pets.db, and load up the data below using INSERT command:
     a.
 TODO

 2. Create a script called query_pets.py, which will:

     a.
 Connect to the database in pets.db

     b.
 Ask the user for a person’s ID number

     c.
 Print out data on the person (e.g. Bob Smith, 43 years old)

     d.
 Print out all the data on that person’s pets (e.g., Bob Smith owns / owned Spot, a golden retriever, that is/was 4 years old)

     e.
 Keep doing this until the user enters in a ­1, which is an indication to exit the program